MylesBorins/a11y-school/README.md

 #a11y-school

 a11y is shorthand for the word accessibility.

+'ccessibility'.length === 11

 ###Work in Progress